Xarpet/SICP_Notes/SICP Notes.md

         (else (+ (fib (- n 1)) (fib (- n 2))))))
 ```

-This is a terrible way of calculating a fibonacci number.
+This is a terrible way of calculating a Fibonacci number.
 The evolve process looks like a tree, and all the branches split into two at each level.
-In fact, the tree will end up having a $Fib(n+1)$ number of leaves(can you prove this? **P: subsitute all Fib(x) to Fib(x+1) and now all leaves have value 1**)—this is exponential since $Fib(n)$ is the closest integer to $\varphi^n / \sqrt{5}$
+In fact, the tree will end up having a $Fib(n+1)$ number of leaves(can you prove this? **P: substitute all Fib(x) to Fib(x+1) and now all leaves have value 1**)—this is exponential since $Fib(n)$ is the closest integer to $\varphi^n / \sqrt{5}$

-We can also use an iterative process for computing the fibonacci numbers:
+We can also use an iterative process for computing the Fibonacci numbers:

 ```scheme
 (define (fib n)